-- Prerequisite college courses.
+- 1. Prerequisite college courses.
 Courses may be completed at any post-secondary institution.
-For courses to qualify for the Associates of Applied Science degree in Radiologic Technology through Marshall University, they must be accepted and successfully transferred to MCTC.
+For courses to qualify for the Associates of Applied Science degree in Radiologic Technology through Marshall University, they must be accepted and successfully transferred to Mountwest.
 This transfer process is the sole responsibility of the student.
-A minimum of 12 hours must be taken directly on the MCTC campus to be granted the Associate's Degree.
-Transfer the following courses must be passed with a "C" or better: MAT 145 College Algebra, ENL 111 Written Communication, BIOL 257 Human Anatomy, SS 215 Lifespan Psychology. - Minimum ACT score of 21 or - Successful completion of the pre-entrance (WorkKeys) examination with a score of four in Locating for Information, and five in both Math and Reading for Comprehension.
+A minimum of 12 hours must be taken directly on the Mountwest campus to be granted the Associate's Degree.
+Transfer the following courses must be passed with a "C" or better: MAT 145 College Algebra, ENL 111 Written Communication, BIOL 257 Human Anatomy, SS 215 Lifespan Psychology. - 2.
+Minimum ACT score of 21 or successful completion of the pre-entrance (WorkKeys) examination with a score of four in Locating for Information, and five in both Math and Reading for Comprehension. - 3.
+Prior to admission to the Radiologic Technology program and/or clinical internships, students may be required to document that they have successfully passed a criminal background check and drug screen.
+For more information concerning the Allied Health criminal background check and drug screen procedure, please contact the Dean of Allied Health and Life Sciences at (304) 696-6270.